Soushi888/cours/src/routes/js-ts/[...2]basics/[...8]exercie-1-bob/+page.md

 - If the user doesn't say anything, Bob says "Fine.
 Be that way!"
 - For any other statement, Bob simply says "Whatever."

+## Tips

+- Use a loop to keep the conversation going.
+- Use the string methods to manipulate the user's input and check if it's a question, if it's in all caps or even to trim it.

 ## Solution

 <details>